jamonkko/console-log-server/README.md

     --date-format, -d Date format supported by https://www.npmjs.com/package/dateformat (default "yyyy-mm-dd'T'HH:MM:sso") --help
     --default-cors, -C Add "default" cors using https://www.npmjs.com/package/cors default values.
 By default only enabled for non-proxied responses.
 Turn on to enable also for proxy responses, turn off to disable completely.
+    --silent-start, Do not log "listening", proxy mapping or any other status on start.
+Only requests and responses.
+    --mock-date, Use mocked date value for value of "now". https://www.npmjs.com/package/mockdate --raw-body-limit, Max size of raw body supported.
+Number of bytes or string parseable by bytes library.
+Default is '5Mb'.
+    --indent-response, On by default.
+Indents response with console.group() when using node >= v8.5.0 --sort-fields, Off by default.
+Pretty print headers, query parameters and url-form body fields in sorted order.
+Does not apply to json bodies.
   Examples

     # basic usage